signature-opensource/CK-BinarySerialization/README.md

 vs. a new (not seen yet) instance.
 Note that this byte marker is also used for the `null` value for nullable reference type (and we cannot avoid it).

-As of today, CK.BinarySerialization considers all reference types as being potentially null (this is called the "oblivious nullable context", with one exception: the key of a `Dictionary<TKey,TValue>` that is assumed to be not nullable.
+CK.BinarySerialization considers all reference types as being potentially null (this is called the "oblivious nullable context".
+Full nullable reference type support is possible (NullableTypeTree from CK.CodeGen does the job) however the gain would be marginal.

-Since the binary layout of reference types always require a byte to handle potential references and that nullable value types are not the same as their regular type, full support of NRT will have no real impact on the size or the performance...
-Its real objective is related to mutation support.
+- Since the binary layout of reference types always require a byte to handle potential references and that nullable value types are not the same as their regular type, full support of NRT will have no impact on the size or the performance.
+- Automatic Mutations

+ Its real objective
+is related to mutation support.
 Current partial NRT support makes today mutation from class to struct to actually be class to nullable struct mutation.
 This is discussed in more details below.